 Germany provides lots of opportunities for highly skilled workers and scientists.
 They can easily become part of the German labour professionals.
 This results in the labour market becoming very difficult for non-skilled workers.

 Germany ranks among the best countries in terms of salary and career opportunities.
 When it comes to earning the most money for the shortest amount of working hours, Germany comes first again.
 A person can earn an average yearly salary of £33,000 for only 26 hours per week there.
 Teaching, engineering, journalism, design, and childcare are the fields that offer extremely competitive payment.
-This attracts many emigrants from EU each year.
+This attracts many emigrants from the EU each year.

 After the vote for Brexit, Germany ranked 1st in the list of countries to immigrate to among Britains.